South German Scarplands: Anticlinal scarplands between Paris and the Bohemian Forest

 The South German Scarplands are part of a scarp landscape that stretches from the Bohemian Forest to the Paris Basin.
 This anticlinal terrain is a result of the tectonic bulging of the earth's surface between Paris and the Bohemian Forest.
 Following the sinking of the Upper Rhine Rift Valley in the area of maximum uplift and flexure, scarplands were formed to the east and west of the rift, their layers of rock all dipping away from the Upper Rhine.
 These regions are the known in the west as the North French Scarplands (in northern France and the Palatinate) and in the east as the South German Scarplands (in Baden-Württemberg and northern Bavaria).
-These two great areas of scarpland are linked in the south by the scarps of the Tafeljura on the High Rhine, as well as those in the region of Basle, the Ajoie and in the rest of the Belfort Gap.
+These two great areas of scarpland are linked in the south by the scarps of the Tafeljura on the High Rhine, as well as those in the region of Basel, the Ajoie and in the rest of the Belfort Gap.
 In the area of the Faltenjura, around the southern perimeter of the Upper Rhine Rift in the Sundgau (Pfirter Jura), the two scarplands (unfolded layers) are separated from one another by a short distance.

 The rock layers involved were formed in the Triassic and Jurassic periods of the Mesozoic era.
 The sedimentary beds were gently tilted and exposed to the surface and erosion and weathering occurred differentially based on their composition.
 The less resistant rocks eroded faster, retreating until the point they were overlain by more resistant rock resulting in the cuestas characteristic of scarplands.